udos86/ng-dynamic-forms/README.md

 ## Custom Validators

-Adding built-in Angular validators to any `DynamicFormValueControlModel` is plain and simple!
+Adding built-in Angular validators to any `DynamicFormControlModel` is plain and simple!

 Just reference a function from `Validators` class by it's name in the `validators` or `asyncValidators` configuration object:
 ```ts